simonhq/HAConfigV2/packages/climate/readme.md

-# Pi-Hole
+# Climate

-### This package creates the sensors to see how the ad-blocking pi-hole is running on the network
+### This package uses weather and internal sensors to determine the usage of heating/cooling options

 <hr --- </hr>